Hunters Hill

 Hunters Hill is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Hunters Hill's estimated population is around 9,284 as of Nov 2025.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Hunters Hill is estimated at around 9,284 as of Feb 2026.
 This reflects an increase of 270 people (3.0%) since the 2021 Census, which reported a population of 9,014 people.
-The change is inferred from AreaSearch estimating the resident population at 9,283 following examination of the latest ERP data release by the ABS in June 2024 and validating three new addresses since the Census date.
-This level of population equates to a density ratio of 2,557 persons per square kilometer, placing Hunters Hill (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by interstate migration contributing approximately 60.0% of overall population gains during recent periods.
+The change is inferred from the resident population of 9,283 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 3 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,557 persons per square kilometer, placing Hunters Hill in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 60.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Examining future population trends, Hunters Hill (SA2) is expected to increase by 545 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, a population increase just below the median of national areas is expected, with Hunters Hill expected to increase by 555 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.0% in total over the 17 years.

 Frequently Asked Questions - Population